TAP: Two-Stage Adaptive Personalization of Multi-Task and Multi-Modal Foundation Models in Federated Learning: Related Work

-\textbf{Personalized Federated Learning (PFL): }With Personalized Federated Learning (PFL), the goal is for clients to train models that are personalized towards their own data while also collaboratively training with other clients via the vanilla FL training process.
-In PFL, personalization usually falls into two broad categories: (i) personalized fine-tuning via the global model~\citep{kairouz2021advances, mansour2020three, fallah2020personalized} and (ii) training of individual personalized models, separated from the typical FL learning process~\citep{tan2022towards, ghuhan2019federated}.
-For the second category, while the personalized model is not presented to the server during training, it is common to utilize the global model as an informative basis for personalization~\citep{chen2024feddat}.
-In the vein of PFL with foundation models, while existing works on dealing with multi-modal~\citep{luo2024mixture} and/or multi-task PFL exist~\citep{chen2024feddat, long2024dual}, these works are still limited in that either their tasks and/or modalities are consistent across all clients and assume a common model architecture.
-To deal with this limitation, \citet{chen2024disentanglement} propose to have separate encoders and decoders for differing modalities and tasks, with a shared transformer backbone utilizing a Mixture of Experts (MoE)~\citep{yuksel2012twenty} structure to route inputs based off modality-task pairs.
-However, while a disentanglement axillary loss is introduced to potentially create more separable latent spaces between pairs, this approach can still result in entanglement of local models that share common subsets of the server model during aggregation.
+\textbf{Personalized Federated Learning (PFL): }In PFL, clients aim to train local models that are personalized towards their own data while simultaneously training a global model via the FL training process.
+In general, personalization in PFL falls into two categories: (i) personalized fine-tuning embedded into global model training~\citep{kairouz2021advances, mansour2020three}, and (ii) training of individual personalized models informed by but separate from the typical FL learning process~\citep{tan2022towards, ghuhan2019federated}.
+Our work is interested in PFL for foundation models specifically, tackling the heterogeneous modality-task challenge.
+Existing works dealing with multi-modal~\citep{luo2024mixture} and/or multi-task PFL~\citep{chen2024feddat, long2024dual, lu2024fedhca2} implicitly assume that the tasks and/or modalities are homogeneous across all clients, thereby justifying a common model architecture.
+In particular, while \cite{lu2024fedhca2} explores heterogeneous model architectures in a multi-task setting, it is specifically designed for image inputs and therefore is uni-modal.
+In this respect, \cite{chen2024disentanglement} proposed to have separate encoders and decoders for differing modalities and tasks, with a shared transformer backbone utilizing a Mixture of Experts (MoE)~\citep{yuksel2012twenty} structure to route inputs based on modality-task pairs.
+Aiming to promote more separable latent spaces between pairs, \cite{chen2024disentanglement} introduces a disentanglement auxiliary loss, which can nonetheless entangle local models that share common subsets of the server model during aggregation.
+By contrast, TAP seeks to decouple itself from the FL training process, introducing personalized parameters which only interact with the server model when they signal benefit to the personalization process, avoiding loss of granularity on specific tasks.
+Our convergence analysis in Sec.~\ref{sec:conv} motivates such a decoupling, which we see in Sec.~\ref{sec:experiments} enables TAP to obtain significant improvements over baselines including \cite{chen2024disentanglement}.
+In addition, the decoupling operation that TAP conducts (specifics outlined in Sec. \ref{sec:tap-method}) differs fundamentally from prior approaches in both selection criterion and problem setting.
+Existing methods such as \cite{tamirisa2024fedselect} and layer-wise selective \cite{sun2025exploring} fine-tuning operate in task-modality homogeneous settings and rely on parameter or layer-level contribution heuristics to guide replacement.
+In contrast with existing works, TAP performs decoupling at the modality-task pair level, \textit{unique to this setting}, and leverages a loss-based criterion.
+Therefore, these methodologies cannot be naively extended to the modality-task foundation model fine-tuning setup.